First given in 2000-2001, the Andrew M. Hemm Prize recognizes outstanding student performance in the study of Chinese and Japanese.

-The Ju Endowment is a permanently endowed fund providing support for students who travel to China or Taiwan to study traditional Chinese art in brush painting and calligraphy in either a university approved program or as an apprentice to an artist.
+The Ju Endowment is a permanently endowed fund providing support for students who travel to China or Taiwan, a province of China, to study traditional Chinese art in brush painting and calligraphy in either a university approved program or as an apprentice to an artist.

 The Japanese Government Ministry of Education, Culture, Sports, Science and Technology (Monbukagakusho or MEXT) sponsors the Monbukagakusho Scholarship to enable foreign students from 160 countries to study Japanese language and culture at the undergraduate level, to train in methods of teaching Japanese as a foreign language, and to research a broad range of topics at the graduate level in Japanese universities.